 As they went out, the people begged that these things might be told them the next Sabbath.
 And after the meeting of the synagogue broke up, many Jews and devout converts to Judaism followed Paul and Barnabas, who, as they spoke with them, urged them to continue in the grace of God.
 The next Sabbath almost the whole city gathered to hear the Word of the LORD.
 Acts 13:42-44

 Now when they had passed through Amphipolis and Apollonia, they came to Thessalonica, where there was a synagogue of the Jews.
-And Paul went in, as was his custom, and on three Sabbath days he reasoned with them from the Scriptures, Acts 17:1-2Additional verses: Matthew 28:1, Mark 16:1, John 19:31, Acts 13:14, Acts 18:4
+And Paul went in, as was his custom, and on three Sabbath days he reasoned with them from the Scriptures, Acts 17:1-2Additional verses to study: Matthew 28:1, Mark 16:1, John 19:31, Acts 13:14, Acts 18:4

-Not only was the Sabbath kept on the seventh day until it became illegal in 313 AD, but there are hints in the Scriptures that the Sabbath will be kept and the law will be taught when Yeshua returns.
-Not to mention the fact that the law will be in our hearts and on our minds under the new/renewed covenant, when we will all KNOW Him and we will not need to be taught.
+Not only was the Sabbath kept on the seventh day until it became illegal in 313 AD, but there are Scriptures that mention the Sabbath will be kept and the law will be taught when Yeshua returns.
+Not to mention the fact that the law will be in our hearts and on our minds under the new/renewed covenant at the resurrection, when we will all KNOW Him and we will not need to be taught.
 (Jeremiah 31:33-34).
-Why would God give us a list of commands in the beginning, then tell us we don’t have to obey them anymore just to reinstate them in the Millennium reign of Yeshua?
+Why would God give us a list of commands in the beginning, tell us we don’t have to obey them for a while, then reinstate them again in the Millennium reign of Yeshua?

 “From new moon to new moon, and from Sabbath to Sabbath, all flesh shall come to worship before Me,” declares the LORD.
 Isaiah 66:23